postgresml/postgresml/pgml-sdks/pgml/javascript/README.md

 ### Upserting Documents

+The `upsert_documents` method can be used to insert new documents and update existing documents.

-Documents are dictionaries with two required keys: `id` and `text`.
+New documents are dictionaries with two required keys: `id` and `text`.
 All other keys/value pairs are stored as metadata for the document.

-**Upsert documents with metadata**
+**Upsert new documents with metadata**
 ```javascript
 const documents = [
     {